tausif-khaleel-0/Mocha/README.md

 The **Datadog Operator** is [RedHat certified][10] and available on [operatorhub.io][11].

-## Datadog Operator vs. Helm chart
+## Datadog Operator vs. Helm chart New

 You can also use official [Datadog Helm chart][3] or a DaemonSet to install the Datadog Agent on Kubernetes.
 However, using the Datadog Operator offers the following advantages: